 - Behavioral contracts will be created and used to identify problematic behaviors and methods/measures to reduce/eliminate said behaviors through the use of rewards.

-- Initial assessment of functional status and risk utilizing the Behavioral Assessment System for Children, Second Edition (BASC-2) for functional & adaptability status: Externalizing Problems, Internalizing Problems, Behavioral Symptoms Index, and Adaptive Skills subscales.
-The DASH will be used to measure the adolescent’s current protective factors, and the ERASOR will be used to measure the estimated level of risk of recidivism.
-The BASC-2, DASH and ERASOR will be completed on a pre/post basis.
+- Initial assessment of functional status and risk utilizing the Behavioral Assessment System for Children, third edition (BASC-3) for functional & adaptability status: Externalizing Problems, Internalizing Problems, Behavioral Symptoms Index, and Adaptive Skills subscales.
+The PROFESSOR will be used to measure the adolescent’s current protective factors, and level of risk of recidivism.
+The BASC-3, and PROFESSOR will be completed on a pre/post basis.

 - A minimum of two face-to-face meetings with the juvenile per week by the Case Manager, one of which will include the participation of a parent(s)/guardian(s).
 Meetings will occur in the home, school, or community setting.